mikekoscinski/cycling-game/README.md

 The game engine relies entirely on one function: draw.
 The draw function accomplishes the following:
 - Causes the background image to scroll infinitely toward the left, to create the impression of movement
-- Randomly draws new, oncoming Pokémon, based on the following probabilities: 32.5% chance (Kabuto, Omanyte), 15% chance (Kabutops, Omastar), 5% chance (Aerodactyl)
+- Randomly draws new, oncoming Pokémon, based on the following probabilities: 32.5% chance (Kabuto, Omanyte), 15% chance (Kabutops, Omastar), 5% chance (Aerodactyl).
+The height of the Pokémon on the game canvas is automatically assigned based on the Pokémon type (walking vs. flying)
+- Allows the biker to jump and descend
 - Maintains the game timer (bottom left corner) based on real UTC time
 - Reloads the screen (i.e. game over) if a collision occurs between the biker and a Pokémon

 ## Authors and acknowledgement